WajeehAlamoudi/person_detection/README.md

-# Person Detection with Parallel Processing
+# Person Detection with Parallel Processing for Multi-stream Cameras

 This project implements **real-time person detection** using **YOLO** and **OpenCV**, leveraging **parallel threading** for efficient sound alerts and video processing.